Extending Data Disk Partitions and File Systems (Linux Kernel Earlier Than 3.6.0)

 In the command output, Last sector specifies the end sector.

-- Ensure that the entered end sector is larger than or equal to the end sector recorded in 1.
+- Ensure that the entered end sector is greater than or equal to the end sector recorded in 1.
 In this example, the recorded end sector is 314572799, and the default end sector is used.
 Therefore, enter 482344959 and press Enter.

 Information similar to the following is displayed: